-The Board will have the authority to vary/modify/amend any of the aforesaid terms and conditions provided such variation/modification/amendment is in conformity with the applicable provisions of the Act as amended from time to time and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+13. The Board will have the authority to vary/modify/amend any of the aforesaid terms and conditions provided such variation/ modification/ amendment is in conformity with the applicable provisions of the Act as amended from time to time and Listing Regulations.

-The Directors consider the aforesaid remuneration commensurate with the duties and responsibilities of Mr. Wadia.
+The Directors consider the aforesaid remuneration commensurate with the duties and responsibilities of Mr. Khurana.

-Approval of the Members is being sought by way of special resolution for approving the appointment of Mr. Wadia for five years and approving the payment of remuneration in excess of the limits prescribed under the Act in accordance with the first and second proviso of section 197 read with the first proviso of Part A of Section II of Part II of the Schedule V of the Act and Regulation 17(6)(e) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Approval of the Members is being sought by way of special resolution for approving the appointment of Mr. Khurana for two years and approving the payment of remuneration in excess of the limits prescribed under the Act in accordance with the first and second proviso of section 197 read with the Schedule V of the Act for a period of two years.